 What is Redundancy Insurance?

 Redundancy insurance is a form of insurance that provides financial benefits if you unexpectedly lose your job because of redundancy or retrenchment.
 This form of insurance is designed to help you cope financially while you look for a new full-time job.
 Because of its specialised nature, redundancy insurance is also less common than other types of life insurance.
 Not every insurer will offer this insurance, and it is generally not a feature of retail income protection policies.
+Unfortunately, at this point in time, we are unaware of any products in the market that provide effective insurance for redundancies.

 How Does it Differ from Income Protection?